Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: Results

-Representative B-mode and uPDI imaging results are shown in Figure~\ref{fig:fig9}.
-Imaging was performed using both the L11-4v linear probe and a Vermon matrix-array probe.
-The imaging configurations included: (a) schematic diagram of probe alignment; (b) fused B-mode and uPDI image with a $4 \times 4.5$~cm\(^2\) field of view, with dynamic ranges of 75~dB (B-mode) and 60~dB (uPDI); (c) 3D uPDI reconstruction rendered in Volview (imaging region $2 \times 2 \times 2$~cm\(^3\)); and (d) maximum intensity projections along the x-y, x-z, and y-z planes.
-Supplementary Video 1 provides an extended visualization.
+Figure~\ref{fig:fig9} presents the B-mode and uPDI imaging results of the vascular structure generated in Figure~\ref{fig:fig4}, obtained using both the L11-4v linear probe and the Vermon matrix-array probe, respectively.
+Figure~\ref{fig:fig9}(a) shows a schematic diagram of the imaging alignment.
+Figure~\ref{fig:fig9}(b) displays the fused image by superposing uPDI image onto B-mode result acquired with the L11-4v linear array, covering an imaging area of $4\,\mathrm{cm} \times 4.5\,\mathrm{cm}$, with dynamic ranges of 75\,dB for B-mode and 60\,dB for uPDI, respectively.
+Figure~\ref{fig:fig9}(c) shows the 3D uPDI result visualized using \texttt{VolView}, covering an imaging volume of $2\,\mathrm{cm} \times 2\,\mathrm{cm} \times 2\,\mathrm{cm}$.
+Figure~\ref{fig:fig9}(d) presents the maximum-intensity projections (MIPs) of the 3D uPDI data onto the $x\text{-}y$, $x\text{-}z$, and $y\text{-}z$ planes, with a dynamic range of 60\,dB.
+Supplementary Video~1 provides an additional dynamic visualization of these results.

-The results demonstrate that the vascular structures generated by the L-system exhibit physiologically realistic hemodynamics, validated by streamline and velocity field analysis.
-SVD-based motion analysis confirmed that spatial modes effectively captured dominant motion patterns.
-Imaging simulations further confirm that both linear and matrix-array probes can reconstruct flow patterns in good agreement with simulated velocities.
-Quantitative evaluation yielded an MSE of 0.0027487, PSNR of 25.61, and SSIM of 0.9021, supporting the fidelity of flow reconstruction.
-Supplementary Video 1 provides comprehensive visualization.

-Notably, although SimVascular enables highly realistic simulation of complex vascular geometries, its application requires nontrivial steps such as skeleton extraction, mesh generation, and boundary condition specification.
-Future work will aim to automate these processes into streamlined pipelines.
+The imaging results in Figure~\ref{fig:fig9} confirm the validity of the proposed framework: both the linear array and the matrix-array probes produced uPDI images that closely match the vascular structures.
+In addition, quantitative evaluation yielded a mean squared error (MSE) of 0.0027, a peak signal-to-noise ratio (PSNR) of 25.61, and a structural similarity index (SSIM) of 0.902, further supporting the fidelity of the reconstructed flow patterns.
+More dynamic visualization of the 3D imaging features in Figure~\ref{fig:fig9} are provided in Supplementary Video~1.\\

+It is worthy to note that using \texttt{SimVascular} for flow simulations of more complex vascular geometries, intensive and iterative technical adjustments are required with long learning curve.
+These include skeleton extraction, mesh generation, and boundary-condition specification.
+Nevertheless, this challenge highlights an important direction for future work - namely, the development of automated or semi-automated pipelines that can streamline these steps and reduce user intervention.

-\subsection{Simulation of tissue motions}
+\subsection{Simulation of Tissue Motions}

-The framework uniquely supports individual simulation of perivascular tissue motion.
-We demonstrate its usage with a rabbit kidney model~\cite{2006Structural}.